-Incorporating the work of NIGH's own Dr. Barbara Dossey — and her Grand Theory of Integral Nursing — NIGH has four Integrated Mandates:
+Incorporating the work of NIGH's own Dr. Barbara Dossey — and her Grand Theory of Integral Nursing — NIGH has four integrated 'Advocacy' mandates:

 |